patteg21/pigeon-evals/README.md

 - **Pydantic validation** - Type-safe configuration with automatic error detection
 - **Multi-threaded embedding** - Parallel processing for faster execution
 - **Flexible storage** - Support for multiple text and vector storage backends
+- **Flexible Framework** - Removing any piece of this does not break the system, it simply skips that part, meaning this can be a full end to end eval pipeline

 ```bash
 task: sample